AnthusAI/Give-an-Agent-a-Tool/README.md

 python traditional_approach.py
 ```

-This shows the rigid, branching logic required to handle different input formats.
+This shows the rigid, branching logic required to handle different CSV formats.
 Notice:
-- Explicit format detection
+- Explicit delimiter detection for each type (comma, semicolon, pipe, tab)
-- Separate handling for each format type
+- Hardcoded lists of column name variations in multiple languages
-- Complex nested conditionals
+- Complex nested conditionals for headers vs no headers
-- Limited flexibility for edge cases
+- Limited flexibility for unexpected CSV structures

 ### Run the Agent Approach